 If you’re worried about being unable to pay the legal fees and other charges for experienced attorneys amid such challenging financial times then don’t let this keep you from seeking the legal help you need.

-Our teams of experienced personal injury lawyers at Kelly & Associates will help you without any upfront monetary obligations.
+Our teams of experienced personal injury lawyers at Michael Kelly will help you without any upfront monetary obligations.
 We will work without any demand for consultation fees or other charges, instead, you’ll only have to pay us when you win the case because we offer our services on contingent fee arrangement.

 Seems fair, right?